-What transitional relief is, who is eligible, how it's calculated and the transitional relief supplement
+What transitional relief is, who's eligible, how it's calculated and the transitional relief supplement

-From 1 April 2026, the government brought in a new transitional relief scheme to help businesses manage changes to their business rates following the 2026 revaluation.
+On 1 April 2026, the government brought in a new transitional relief scheme to help businesses manage changes to their business rates following the 2026 business rates revaluation.

-A transitional relief supplement will also apply to some ratepayers.
+A transitional relief supplement will also apply to some ratepayers who do not receive transitional relief or Supporting Small Business Relief.

 What transitional relief is